Wayne MacVeagh: Politician and lawyer

 MacVeagh became a leader in the Republican Party, and was a prominent opponent of his father-in-law, Simon Cameron, in the fight within the party in 1871.
 He was the Ambassador to the Ottoman Empire in 1870 through 1871, and was a member of the state constitutional convention of 1872 and 1873.

 In 1875, MacVeagh co-founded the Philadelphia-based law firm known today as Dechert LLP.
 He also served as Chairman of the MacVeagh Commission, sent in 1877 by President Rutherford B. Hayes to Louisiana, which secured the settlement of the contest between two existing state governments and thus made possible the withdrawal of U.S. troops from the state.

 MacVeagh served as the 36th Attorney General in 1881 under President James A. Garfield.
 He resigned after President Garfield's assassination.
 Chester Arthur was to be 21st President and MacVeagh served as a cabinet member.

 In 1892, he supported Grover Cleveland, the Democratic nominee for the presidency, and from 1893 to 1897 he served as Ambassador to Italy.
 He returned to the Republican Party in 1896.
-In 1903, he was an chief counsel of the United States before the Hague tribunal in the case regarding the claims of Germany, Britain and Italy against the republic of Venezuela.
+In 1897, he was elected to the American Philosophical Society.
+In 1903, he was a chief counsel of the United States before the Hague tribunal in the case regarding the claims of Germany, Britain and Italy against the republic of Venezuela.

 After the outbreak of World War I MacVeagh championed the cause of the Allies in an article "The Impossible Chasm", contributed to the North American Review in July 1915.
 In his last article "Lusitania Day: May 7 1916", for the same magazine, he assailed the slowness of the American government in asserting its rights against Germany.

 Personal life

 MacVeagh married Letitia Miner Lewis, in 1856.
-They had one son, Charles MacVeagh (June 6, 1860December 4, 1931), who became the Ambassador to Japan.
+They had one son, Charles MacVeagh (June 6, 1860 – December 4, 1931), who became the Ambassador to Japan.

-In 1866, after his first wife's death, he married the former Virginia Rolette Cameron, a daughter of U.S. Secretary of War Simon Cameron.
+In 1866, after his first wife's death, he married Virginia Rolette Cameron, a daughter of U.S. Secretary of War Simon Cameron.

 MacVeagh died in Washington, D.C., on January 11, 1917.
 He was buried at the Church of the Redeemer Cemetery in Bryn Mawr, Pennsylvania.